yachtcloud/ffmpeg-nvenc/README.md

 This script has been adjusted to get the OBS-Studio (forked) code from masikh and incorporate the OBS-Studio-websocket support.

+## Attention

+The libopus library makes some trouble when building statically.
+To use it we need to edit it's pkg-config file and add '-lm' in the main library section.

+Not sure, but looks like a bug in autotools that it is not pulled from the Library.private section.

 ## Usage

 Clone the repo then use the `build.sh` script to compile the binaries